 - Storing for Winter

-If you live in a cold environment, you will have to drain and store your pool throughout winter to protect it from freezing temperatures.
-The pool surface and equipment will get damaged if not drained.
+If you live in a cold environment, you must drain and store your pool throughout winter to protect it from freezing temperatures.
+The pool surface and equipment will get damaged if not exhausted.

 - Cleaning the Entirety

 Excessive debris or infectious organisms can cause severe issues in the pool and can’t be filtered.
 You’ll need to drain the pool and place fresh water.

 - Moving Your Pool to a New Place

 Whether moving your pool a few feet or KMs, draining is necessary.
 You will have to empty the whole water to prevent any damage.

 Patching or repairing the flooring, walls, or any particular part cannot be done without removing the whole or most of the water.
 It is crucial to pull out the water for easy and safe repair.